 Dan Druml has been the President at Paul Davis Restoration & Remodeling since 2002.
 He started in 1991 as an Associate.
 Nationally recognized in sales he was promoted in 1994 to Vice President at which time his efforts were directed toward operations management and the continued development of the commercial services division.
 In 1997, Druml received the award for Salesman of the Year for Paul Davis Systems International, an honor chosen from over 1000 candidates from over 250 offices internationally.

 Ivan Gamboa is a Senior Vice President of Tri City National Bank.
-Mr Gamboa is a native of Illinois where he earned a Bachelor of Arts in Geography (Urban Studies) from the University of Illinois Urbana-Champaign.
-For more than nine years Mr Gamboa has worked for Tri City National Bank in various roles before his current position of business development.
-Mr Gamboa’s passion is neighborhoods and his volunteer work reflects it.
-Ivan serves on the local advisory board of Local Initiatives Support Corporation (LISC), Carmen High School of Science and Technology a non-instrumentality Milwaukee Public Schools Charter, and board member and founder of the Cesar E Chavez Drive Business Improvement District.
+Mr. Gamboa is a native of Illinois where he earned a Bachelor of Arts in Geography (Urban Studies) from the University of Illinois Urbana-Champaign.
+For more than nine years Mr. Gamboa has worked for Tri City National Bank in various roles before his current position of business development in commercial lending.
+Mr. Gamboa’s passion is neighborhoods and his volunteer work reflects it.
+In June of 2016 Mr. Gamboa was appointed as Chairman of the Wisconsin Housing and Economic Development Authority (WHEDA), In addition to his duties at the Harbor District and WHEDA, Mr. Gamboa also serves on the boards Carmen High School of Science and Technology a non-instrumentality Milwaukee Public Schools Charter, and St Augustine Prep a new K-12 school created by the Ramirez family.

-Patricia Hoben is co-founder and Head of Schools for Carmen Schools of Science and Technology, a small but growing network of college and career preparatory charter schools including two high schools and a middle school.
-She has been involved in science and technology policy and education reform initiatives at the national, state, and local levels, including as an advisor on public health and science policy issues to the U.S. Assistant Secretary for Health.
-Hoben earned a doctoral degree in Molecular Biophysics and Biochemistry from Yale University in 1984.
+Patricia Hoben is co-founder and CEO/Head of Schools for Carmen Schools of Science and Technology, a growing network of college and career preparatory charter schools including three high schools and a middle school.
+She has been involved in science and technology policy and education reform initiatives at the national, state, and local levels.
+Over the course of her career, she served as an advisor on public health and science and technology policy issues at the Minnesota Public Utilities Commission, the U.S. Congress Office of Technology Assessment, and the U.S. Department of Health and Human Services.
+Dr. Hoben also served as the K-12 Education Grants Program Officer at the Howard Hughes Medical Institute in Bethesda, Maryland, and as the Associate Director, Education and Exhibits of the Bakken Library and Museum in Minneapolis.
+She earned a doctoral degree in Molecular Biophysics and Biochemistry from Yale University in 1984.

 Dave holds a Bachelor of Science degree in Biological Sciences from the University of Wisconsin-Milwaukee and a Master of Science degree in Water Resources Management from the University of Wisconsin-Madison.